 Adopting this model is somewhat universal among lenders for cars, meaning you’re likely going to see higher insurance costs when financing.

 For example, let’s say you want to trade in the car you own outright for something a little newer, when you find just what you’re looking for at an area dealership.
 However, when the dealer appraises your car, they determine it to be less valuable than you would have hoped for, thus making the new car out of reach.

 It’s important to note that in this situation, your car insurance rates would likely increase even more because the newer vehicle carries more value.

-Say you buy a car with cash but begin to fall behind on your bills.
-There are plenty of lenders out there that will grant you a car loan after you’ve purchased a vehicle, but usually with the requirement that you obtain full-coverage car insurance.
+If you buy a car outright but find that the cost is deeply affecting your finances, you can still get a car loan after the fact.
+There are plenty of lenders out there that will grant you a car loan after you’ve purchased a vehicle, but usually, they carry the requirement that you obtain full-coverage car insurance.

 For example, let’s say you find your dream muscle car, a true antique.
 You don’t have enough cash to meet the seller’s asking price, so you head to the bank for an auto loan.
 Even though the car is older and will likely spend most of its time tucked away in a garage or shop, the industry standard for auto loans is to require full-coverage insurance, thus requiring you to spend more on your premiums.

-However, if you qualify for a personal loan, you can circumvent the full-coverage requirement if you’re okay with the financial risk of liability only.
+However, if you qualify for a personal loan, you can circumvent the full-coverage requirement if you’re okay with the financial risk of liability coverage only.

 The best way to determine if financing a car will affect your car insurance rates is to assume that whatever lender you work with for the loan will require you to carry full coverage.
 Knowing this can help you get a better handle on your monthly expenses.

 Key Takeaway By taking out a personal loan, you can opt for liability-only coverage instead of full-coverage.